Estimating Average Causal Effects Under General Interference, with Application to a Social Network Experiment: A naturalistic simulation with social network data

 \section{A naturalistic simulation with social network data}

-We use a naturalistic simulation to illustrate how our framework may be applied and also to study operating characteristics of the proposed estimators in a finite sample.
+We use a naturalistic simulation to illustrate how our framework may be applied and also to study operating characteristics of the proposed estimators in a realistic sample.
 We estimate direct and indirect effects of an experiment with individuals linked in a complex, undirected social network.
-We use friendship network data from American high school classes collected through the National Longitudinal Study of Adolescent Health (Add Health).\footnote{Study description and data are at \url{http://www.cpc.unc.edu/projects/addhealth}.} The richness of these data makes Add Health a canonical dataset for methodological research related to social networks, as with \citet{bramoulle_etal2009_peer_effects}, \citet{chung_etal2008_latent_transition_analysis}, \citet{goel_salganik10_assessing_rds}, \citet{goodreau_etal2009_ergm}, \citet{goodreau2007_ergms}, \citet{handcock_etal2007_network_clustering}, and \citet{hunter_etal2008_social_network_models_fit}.
-We simulate experiments in which a treatment, $\Z$, is randomly assigned without replacement and with uniform probability to $1/10$ of individuals in a high school network.
-Indirect effects are transmitted only within a subject's high school.
-This simulated experiment resembles various studies of network persuasion campaigns \citep{chen_etal2010_diffusion, aral_walker2011_viral,paluck2011_peer_pressure}.
+We use friendship network data from American school classes collected through the National Longitudinal Study of Adolescent Health (Add Health).
+The richness of these data makes Add Health a canonical dataset for methodological research related to social networks, as with \citet{bramoulle_etal2009_peer_effects}, \citet{chung_etal2008_latent_transition_analysis}, \citet{goel_salganik10_assessing_rds}, \citet{goodreau_etal2009_ergm}, \citet{goodreau2007_ergms}, \citet{handcock_etal2007_network_clustering}, and \citet{hunter_etal2008_social_network_models_fit}.
+We simulate experiments in which a treatment, $\Z$, is randomly assigned without replacement and with uniform probability to $1/10$ of individuals in a school network.
+Indirect effects are transmitted only within a subject's school.
+This simulated experiment resembles various studies of network persuasion campaigns \citep{chen_etal2010_diffusion, aral_walker2011_viral,paluck2011_peer_pressure}, including the field experiment that we analyze below.

-We define the exposure mapping as a vector valued function, $f(\z, \theta_i)$, such that the parameter, $\theta_i$, equals subject $i$'s row in a network adjacency matrix (modified such that we have zeroes on the diagonal).
-The cross product, $\z'\theta_i$, counts the number of subjects $i$'s peers assigned to treatment.
+We define the exposure mapping as a function $f(\z, \theta_i)$ such that the parameter, $\theta_i$, is a column vector equal to the transpose of subject $i$'s row in a network adjacency matrix (modified such that we have zeroes on the diagonal).
+The inner product, $\z'\theta_i$, counts the number of subject $i$'s peers assigned to treatment.
 We use a simple exposure mapping that captures direct and indirect effects of the treatment, with indirect effects being transmitted to a subject's immediate peers:

-where each unit falls into exactly one of the four exposure conditions (and so $( )f(\z, \theta_i) = 1$ for all $i$).
-This experiment is repeated independently across the 144 high school classes included in Add Health, with an average class size of 626 students.
-To ensure that our effect estimates all refer to the same underlying population, we dropped subjects that reported zero friendship ties (see footnote \ref{fn:isolates_problem}).
-We chose this exposure mapping because of its parsimony; the analyst is free to choose more complex mappings.